-The Scheme's equity investments are managed on a passive index-tracking basis via pooled funds, i.e. the funds aim to track the relevant regional equity market index, which is in contrast to an actively managed approach where an investment manager can be more selective about the individual companies that it chooses to invest in.
-Therefore, for passive index-tracking funds, the investment manager has little flexibility other than to invest in the equity of the businesses in the proportion that they make up the appropriate underlying index.
+Over the period under review, the Scheme's equity investments have been managed on a passive indextracking basis via pooled funds, i.e. the funds aim to track the relevant regional equity market index, which is in contrast to an actively managed approach where an investment manager can be more selective about the individual companies that it chooses to invest in.
+Therefore, for passive indextracking funds, the investment manager has little flexibility other than to invest in the equity of the businesses in the proportion that they make up the appropriate underlying index.
 The Trustee believes that the passive index-tracking approach is appropriate and reflects its preference for a relatively low cost, low governance and simple approach to investing in equities.

 However, the investment manager is recognised as a market leader in the areas of ESG and engaging with businesses, and through its engagement activities, including voting, the investment manager encourages all of its investee companies to incorporate appropriate sustainability and ESG (including climate change risk) policies into their corporate strategies.
 The investment manager has a separate dedicated ESG and engagement team which ensures that their approach to ESG is consistently applied throughout the firm and across all of the businesses in which it invests.
+In addition, the investment manager has developed a suite of ESG equity fund solutions which incorporate varying levels of exclusion policies and ESG tilts.